Stages of Liver Cancer

 One tumor that has spread to nearby blood vessels OR more than one tumor, none of which is larger than 5 centimeters (or 2 inches)

-IIIA: either more than one tumor larger than 5 centimeters OR one tumor has spread to a major branch of blood vessels near the liver
+IIIA: Either more than one tumor larger than 5 centimeters OR one tumor that has spread to a major branch of blood vessels near the liver

-IIIB: one or more tumors of any size that have either spread to nearby organs other than the gallbladder OR broken through the lining of the peritoneal (abdominal) cavity
+IIIB: One or more tumors of any size that have either spread to nearby organs other than the gallbladder OR have broken through the lining of the peritoneal (abdominal) cavity

 The cancer has spread beyond the liver to other places in the body, such as the bones or lungs.
 The tumors may be of any size and may also have spread to nearby blood vessels and/or lymph nodes.